JuliaParallel/MPI.jl/docs/src/configuration.md

 ### Requirements

 MPI.jl requires a shared library installation of a C MPI library, supporting the MPI 3.0 standard or later.
+An implementation of MPI 4.0 or later additionally gives messages of more than `typemax(Cint)` elements, via the large-count entry points; see [`MPI.API.HAS_LARGE_COUNT`](@ref).
 The following MPI implementations should work out-of-the-box with MPI.jl:

 - [Open MPI](https://www.open-mpi.org/)
 - [MPICH](https://www.mpich.org/) (v3.1 or later)